CenturyLinkCloud/PublicKB/Managed Services/getting-started-with-cloudera-on-centurylink-cloud.md

 ### Create a managed Cloudera Hadoop environment in CenturyLink Cloud.

 1\.
+Log on to the [Control Portal](https://control.ctl.io/).
+Using the left side navigation bar, click on **Orchestration** > **Blueprints Library**.

 Search for “Cloudera” in the Blueprints library.
 Then, click the version and cluster configuration Blueprint that suits your needs.

 ![CLC Search Cloudera Blueprint](../images/Cloudera/Cloudera_Article_1.png)